cheifki/Speedrush/README.md

 Usage
 Use the arrow keys or WASD to control the player's movement.
-Navigate through the course, avoiding obstacles, and aim for the finish line.
+Navigate through the course, avoiding obstacles and aiming for the finish line.
-Challenge yourself to complete each level in the shortest amount of time possible.

 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the game.

-License
-This project is licensed under the MIT License.

 Acknowledgments
 Special thanks to the creators of Three.js for providing an amazing 3D graphics library.
-Make sure to replace placeholders such as your username, link-to-demo-gif or screenshot.gif, link-to-live-demo, and others with your actual information.
-Additionally, customize the content based on the specific features and details of your game.